 - Family members, caregivers, friends and medical professionals can make referrals.

 A social worker will arrange a home visit assessment.

-Volunteers use their own cars to deliver meals.
-Mileage
+- Volunteers use their own cars to deliver meals.
+Mileage reimbursement is available.

 Drivers must be able to lift food carriers into their